svikis. is wearable architecture; embracing technology to push the boundaries and reach new possibilities in jewellery design.

-Image: svikis, Naoshima pendant, 2018.
-Photo courtesy of the artist; Markia Svikis, portrait.
+Image: svikis, Naoshima Pendant, 2018.
+Photo courtesy of the artist; Marika Svikis, portrait.
 Photo courtesy of the artist.

 OBJECT SHOP MAKER Q&A